dcefram/blog/content/journal/stepping-back-when-everyone-else-leans-in-too-hard/index.md

 accordingly.

-One must be careful though, as we do have the tendencies to rank arguments that resonate with our own biases as of higher importance that it might have actually been, thus a quick check on my own personal biases help keep things in check.
+One must be careful though, as we do have the tendencies to rank arguments that resonate with our own biases as of higher importance than it might have actually been, thus a quick check on my own personal biases help keep things in check.

 Apart from the observations I got related to the topic that was being discussed, the exchange and aftermath helped me